rotty/sqlite2dir/sqlite2dir.1.md

 repository, the git support is enabled, and a new commit will be added to the repository when the database content changed from the repository `HEAD` commit.
 The commit metadata can be influenced by the various `--git-...` options, which are documented below.
+When a bare git repository is detected as destination, `sqlite2dir` will refuse to operate unless `--git-name` and `--git-email` are given; `sqlite2dir` will currently not consulting the user's git configuration for these values.

-Note that `sqlite2dir1` uses `libgit2` for its git support, not the `git` command-line executable.
+Note that `sqlite2dir` uses `libgit2` for its git support, not the `git` command-line executable.
 This mean that its resource profile should be very lightweight, making it realistic to run it very frequently with minimal impact to system load, at least for small